Gideon145/Gideon145/README.md

 ## Hi there
 # Opukeme Perekeme Gideon

-Backend Engineer focused on building secure, production-ready APIs and automation systems.
+Backend Engineer building secure, production-ready APIs, webhook systems, and automation platforms with Python & FastAPI.

 ## What I Work With